Meeting Each Moment with Love

 This is a retreat for self identified QTIPOC Queer, Trans, Intersex and Gender Expansive People of Color

-Please join us for Meeting Each Moment with Love; A Metta Retreat for Queer, Trans, Intersex and Gender Expansive People of Color (QTIPOC) Retreat.
-We will feature meditation, music, movement, and altar making, while discovering, or touching into the Love within that is available to us.
-Our practices will encourage self-acceptance as we also honor the struggles and burdens we each experience in the world today.
+Please join us for Meeting Each Moment with Love; A Metta Retreat for Queer, Trans, Intersex and Gender Expansive People of Color (QTIPOC).
+We will feature meditation and movement while discovering, or touching into, the Love within that is available to us.
+We will include compassion, self-acceptance, and movement exercises to support our meditation, as we also honor the struggles and joys we experience in our day to day.

 Metta, also known as Lovingkindness, is a virtue of Buddhism that encourages love for ourselves and all beings.
 It can be cultivated as a foundation for compassion, or self-compassion.
 We wish love for ourselves and others no matter what’s happening, and especially when we are suffering.

-Many of us in the LGBTQIA+, and particularly QTPOC community, can struggle with self-worth, or enoughness.
-We’ve been, and for many continue to be put out, shut out, shamed.
+Many of us who identify as People of Color, and especially, queer, trans, intersex, and gender expansive folks can struggle with self-worth, or “not enoughness”.
+We’ve been, and for many, continue to be put out, shut out, shamed for being our authentic selves.
 Metta (loving-kindness) supports us with seeing more clearly the Love(s) we already are and can help reduce the suffering we cause ourselves and each other.

 This is a Dāna supported retreat